Our Party (Bosnia and Herzegovina): Platform

 Our Party is a social-liberal and multi-ethnic party that seeks greater inclusion of citizens in the decision-making process in Bosnia and Herzegovina.
 They are also pro-EU and pro-NATO.

 Our Party also believes that collective rights should not have priority over individual rights and are against ethnically-based decision-making processes.
 They believe that the rights of the constituent peoples of Bosnia and Herzegovina should be clearly formulated and enumerated, and the party's belief is that the Constitutional Court should be the one protecting vital ethnic interests and not the national House of Peoples, which according to Our Party should be abolished.

 The party does not agree with the concept of privatization at all costs, but rather believes that it should be done strategically and that public companies should be kept public if they are financially and economically viable.

 Our Party states in their 2015 official party economic programme that they consider the cost of labour in Bosnia and Herzegovina to be too high.
 One of the party documents was called "Third Way", reflecting the party's strong support of neoliberal ideas, such as support for the free market, free trade, deregulation, privatisation, reduction of taxes for private companies, public-private partnerships, etc.

 Our Party believes that small and medium-sized enterprises are essential for Bosnia and Herzegovina's economic development.
 According to the party's platform, taxes should be lowered in order to attract domestic and foreign investments.

 The party is also for progressive taxation and differentiated VAT rates in order to make basic necessities cheaper.
-Our Party is also for the decrease of the enormous administration which according to them would significantly improve the country's economic situation.
+The party is also for the decrease of the enormous administration which according to them would significantly improve the country's economic situation.

 The party believes, in contrast to the ethnic parties of Bosnia and Herzegovina, that the economy is the main integration mechanism.